 - Beyond Our Wildest Dreams: Could anyone have dreamt that God would descend among us as a man?
 Could anyone have imagined that he would descend further still to be our bread?
 Is there anything left that he would not do for us?
 To receive this unimaginable gift of his bread requires two things: “Whoever comes to me…” and “Whoever believes in me….”
 Coming to Christ requires moving—getting up from where we are, going to where he is, letting go of whatever our hands clench and turning our palms up to be filled with his gifts.
 To believe in Christ is to place our faith and confidence in him.
 It is to take him at his word and to accept in awe the truth of his real presence in the Eucharist.

 Conversation with Christ: Lord, your real presence in the Eucharist is something I need to believe more with my heart.
 I do believe that with your bread I will never hunger and that with faith in you I will never thirst.
 Help me to grow in faith in your Real Presence.
 I know you will lead me to love you more through this precious gift of yourself.

-Resolution: I will stop by a Catholic church to spend a few moments with Christ in the Eucharist, speaking with him, asking for a stronger faith in him.
+Resolution: I will stop by a Catholic church, or make a spiritual Communion if that is not possible, to spend a few moments speaking with Christ in the Eucharist, asking for a stronger faith in him.